Montana

 EarthWord: Crepuscular

-The term crepuscular describes events relating to, resembling, or occurring during twilight, meaning morning and evening hours.
+[ad_1] The term crepuscular describes events relating to, resembling, or occurring during twilight, meaning morning and evening hours.
 An animal described as crepuscular is active during twilight.
 EarthWords is an on-going series in which we shed some light on the complicated, often difficult-to-pronounce language of science.
-Think of us as your terminology tour-guides, and meet us …
+Think of us as your terminology tour-guides, and meet …

 Read moreEarthWord: Crepuscular